Divider/Brand Symbol

 3. Using a Postpartum Support Band

-After a c-section, your body can feel sore and achy from the anaesthesia and surgery.
+After a c-section, your body can feel sore and achy from the anesthesia and surgery.
 When it’s safe to resume exercise and daily activities again, you may want to consider wearing a c-section belly band postpartum.
 You can even wear them from day one after your surgery if you wanted to.

 A postpartum belt stabilizes your core muscles, supports your incision wound and reduces swelling, making it just a tad easier if you’re recovering from a c-section.
 Lola&Lykke’s Postpartum Core Restore Support Band is specifically designed to support c-section recovery and has two adjustable compression straps which target the abdominal area so you can feel comfortable and supported.
 To quote one new mum, she said “Sit up, stand and sneeze without feeling like your insides are going to slip out!”.